Advanced Controls

 When you need to compare accepted-corpus diversity between configs, use dagzoo diversity-audit with one --baseline-config and one or more --variant-config values.
 The audit writes summary.json and summary.md with per-variant diversity status and throughput deltas.

-12. Request-file handoff workflows
+16. Generate handoff workflows

 That command writes:

-• requests/tab_foundry_smoke/handoff_manifest.json
+• handoffs/smoke_run/handoff_manifest.json

-• requests/tab_foundry_smoke/generated/
+• handoffs/smoke_run/generated/

-• requests/tab_foundry_smoke/filter/
+• handoffs/smoke_run/internal/

-./.venv/bin/python -c "import json; from pathlib import Path; payload=json.loads(Path('requests/tab_foundry_smoke/handoff_manifest.json').read_text()); print(payload['artifacts']['filtered_corpus_dir']); print(payload['summary']['accepted_datasets'])"
+./.venv/bin/python -c "import json; from pathlib import Path; payload=json.loads(Path('handoffs/smoke_run/handoff_manifest.json').read_text()); print(payload['artifacts_relative']['generated_dir']); print(payload['summary']['generated_datasets'])"

 Closed-loop feedback from downstream predictions is still out of scope for this workflow.